What is live-in care?

 If your Live-In Care Worker becomes ill and needs to leave the home, we will find alternative cover as soon as possible.
 You or the client will never be left alone.
 If needed a supervisor or preferred company will cover in the short term.

-Are you able to work with District Nurses and other health professionals to provide additional nursing or care at home?
+Are you able to work with district nurses and other health professionals to provide additional nursing or care at home?

 Yes, we are used to working with multidisciplinary healthcare teams to provide our clients with a comprehensive solution to their medical and nursing needs.